moabs81/reactCardsVersion2/readme.md

 * figure out workflow for transforming dev's 'app.js' to prod's 'spApp.js'
     * dev REST endpoints vs. prod REST endpoints
         * make dev match prod past the base

+### Context
+This simple application is being used as a pilot testbed for creating a development workflow for a SharePoint on-premise deployment.
+It makes use of my [scaffold](https://github.com/moabs81/scaffold2) and contains some additions to the workflow and build process that will included in a future SharePoint focused development scaffold.

+### Technologies Used In This Project